Fairtrade is global

 Let’s take a look at the unique pricing model:

 - The Fairtrade Minimum Price is a price floor that serves as a buffer against market volatility.
 When the market price is higher than the Fairtrade Minimum Price, fantastic–that’s what farming cooperatives receive!
 But when the market drops, the Fairtrade Minimum Price provides some financial stability in their operations.
-For context, the Fairtrade Minimum Price for coffee was activated in 53% of the time between 2011 and 2022.
+For context, the Fairtrade Minimum Price for coffee was activated 53% of the time between 2011 and 2022.
 And in Côte d’Ivoire (where 73% of all Fairtrade cocoa comes from), the Fairtrade Minimum Price has been activated in seven of the last ten cocoa harvests.

 - The Fairtrade Premium is a sum of money that farming cooperatives earn on top of the selling price whenever they are able to sell their products on Fairtrade terms.
 These funds are invested democratically according to the priorities of the community–because farmers know best what they need–be it covering school fees for the children of workers, installing an aqueduct, purchasing farming equipment or disbursing cash payments to farmers.